10 Types of Frogs in Oregon

 Its back, legs, and sides have numerous dark dots of varying sizes and shapes.
 The underside might be off-white, white, or yellow.

 A line that is either yellowish or white is visible over its upper lip.
-It has a shorter snout, shorter legs, and webbed feet in addition to having webbed feet.
+It has a shorter snout, shorter legs, and webbed feet.
 It has folded skin in an irregular dorsal pattern all over its back.

 These types of frogs in Oregon are most active during the day.
 It has a low-pitched call described as sounding like fast knocking or clucking.
 Their alarm sound is a screech that lasts for six seconds and can surprise their predators.